EighteenZi/rocksdb_wiki/Universal-Compaction.md

 This problem is mitigated if users set num_levels to be much larger than 1.
 In that case, larger "files" will be put in larger "levels" with files divided into smaller files (more explanation below).
 L0->L0 compaction can still happen for parallel compactions, but most likely files in L0 are much smaller.

+## Data Layout and Placement
+As mentioned above, data is organized as sorted runs.
+A sorted runs are laid out by updated time of the data in it and stored as either files in L0 or a whole "level".

+Here is an example of a typical file layout:

+(TBD)

 ## Compaction Picking Algorithm
 Assuming we have sorted runs